Water Treatment

 When Does a Chlorination Not Work?

-Bacterial Contamination may recoccur if:
+Bacterial Contamination may reoccur if:

-Bacterial Contamination may recoccur if:
+Bacterial Contamination may reoccur if:

 - a septic system is malfunctioning nearby